siyinggg0402/Datathon-2025/README.md

 - Python 3.8+ → [Download here](https://www.python.org/downloads/)
 - `pip` (comes with Python)
 - `virtualenv` (optional, for isolated environments)
+- Refer to `requirements.txt` for the packages to be installed before running the code

 Check versions:
 ```bash